Medicine/Science Grants -

 10. The University of Melbourne.

-Note: Only organisations other than the 10 listed above will be eligible employer/Grantee organisations in 2020.
-Applicants employed by organisations named in this list will be eligible to apply in 2021.
+Applicants not employed by organisations named in this list will be eligible to apply in 2024.

 1. Grantees must be based in the State of Victoria.

-2. In 2020, Applicants must NOT be employed by one of the 10 designated organisations listed above.
+2. Applicants must be employed by one of the 10 designated organisations listed above.

 3. Grantees must hold an ABN and be registered for GST.

 4. Grantees must have Income Tax Exempt Status.

 5. Applicants can only make one (1) application in this round.